SIMEXP/fmriprep-denoise-benchmark/_sources/research_report/results.md

 glue('corr_motion_modularity', fig, display=False)
 ```

-The average network modularity after denoising shows that the inclusion of global signal regressors increases the modularity in both datasets.
+The average network modularity after denoising ({numref}`modularity`) shows that the inclusion of global signal regressors increases the modularity in both datasets.
-The correlation between motion and network modularity is less conclusive.
+The correlation between motion and network modularity is less conclusive ({numref}`corr_motion_modularity`).
 In `ds000228`, we first see the big differences between the adult and child samples.
 Generally, the denoising strategies reduced the correlation motion and network modularity more in the adult sample than in the child sample.
 In both samples, `aroma` reduced the correlation the most, followed by the baseline and the `simple` strategy.